olleicua/hcl/README.md

 ### identifiers

-Identifiers in may contain any combination of letters digits or any of the following characters:
+Identifiers in Hot Cocoa Lisp may contain any combination of letters digits or any of the following characters:

 `_`, `!`, `?`, `$`, `%`, `&`, `@`, `#`, `|`, `~`, `*`, `+`, `-`, `=`, `/`,